I’m Paula Pant: Globetrotter. Entrepreneur. Investor.

 This is The Anti-Frugality Blog.

 I believe your time is more valuable than money.
 You’ll never hear me talk about clipping coupons.
-If you want to read about penny-pinching, go elsewhere.
 This site is devoted to maximizing your life, building wealth and creating freedom.

 Want more?
 Here are the Seven Afford Anything Tenets: